What the Dashboard shows

 To keep one abusive burst from drowning out the traffic you care about, the log is flood-aware.
 A recognised crawler (GPTBot, Googlebot, ClaudeBot…) is always logged, however fast it hits — that’s exactly the signal you want.
 Everything else (unknown clients, scripts, spoofs) is throttle-eligible: once such hits pass a threshold within a short window, the log keeps only a sample of them.
 So a stampede of throwaway user-agents (EvilBot-1, EvilBot-2, …) can’t push real agents out of the log.

-Your privacy: local-only, no IPs, no personal data
+Your privacy: local-only, no IPs by default

 This is the point worth repeating, because it shapes every design choice on this tab:

-• Local-only.
+- Local-only.
 Both the traffic card and the activity log live entirely in your WordPress database.
 Nothing is sent to Agentimus, and the plugin makes no outbound calls to gather any of it.

-• The traffic card stores no person-level data at all.
+- The traffic card stores no person-level data at all.
 Its rows are pure per-day tallies of (assistant → page) with no IP, no User-Agent, and no query string.

-• The activity log keeps only technical request facts — the endpoint, a friendly agent label, a truncated User-Agent, and a UTC time.
+- The activity log keeps only technical request facts — the endpoint, a friendly agent label, a truncated User-Agent, and a UTC time.
 A User-Agent is a self-declared software string, not a person.

-• You’re excluded.
+- You’re excluded.
 Your own logged-in admin visits are skipped in both directions, so your browsing never skews the data.

 If you ever want a clean slate, the log offers a Clear action that empties it in one step.